 Getting around Ljubljana

-Ljubljana is a very walkable city and most of it’s cosiest city-centre streets are car-free.
-As most of the highlights on this post on the best things to do in Ljubljana are for the city centre, then I recommend you put on your comfy shoes and walk as much as you can.
+Ljubljana is a very walkable city and most of its coziest city-center streets are car-free.
+As most of the highlights on this post on the best things to do in Ljubljana are for the city center, then I recommend you put on your comfy shoes and walk as much as you can.